WHAT WE DO

 Texas Conservation Lands Inventory

-The Texas Land Trust Council (TLTC), through its Conservation Lands Inventory (CLI), is using the power of geographic information to better understand and communicate the success and economic benefits of conservation efforts throughout Texas.
-The Inventory provides data and visual information on all of the lands protected and conservation easements held by land trust organizations across the state.
+The Texas Land Trust Council (TLTC), through its Conservation Lands Inventory (CLI), is using the power of geographic information to better understand and convey the successes, geographic impact, and economic benefits of conservation efforts throughout Texas.
+The Inventory provides tabular data and visual geographic information on all of the lands protected through or in partnership with land trust organizations across the state.

-The geographic information systems (GIS) database and associated maps reveal how the efforts of land trusts are collectively influencing the Texas landscape.
-TLTC collects and updates the data, and the associated maps and charts, every two years.
-Our latest update reveals that land trusts have helped conserve over 1.9 Million acres across Texas, over 1 Million of those with conservation easements.
+The Geographic Information System (GIS) database and associated maps reveal how the efforts of land trusts are collectively impacting the Texas landscape.
+The data highlight which regions of Texas have seen greater conservation efforts, and which have seen less, due to a variety of factors including local funding availability and landowner interest.
+TLTC collects and updates the data and associated maps and charts, every two years.
+Our latest update reveals that land trusts have helped conserve over 2 Million acres across Texas, over 1 Million of those with conservation easements.
 The CLI remains a unique resource for information on private land conservation found nowhere else in Texas.

-In 2019, TLTC released a report that evaluated some of the important, economic benefits provided by the lands that have been permanently conserved by Texas land trusts.
+Research and analysis of this data reveals important economic benefits provided by lands that have been permanently conserved by Texas land trusts.
 Economic values for those benefits were calculated using an ecosystem services approach.
 Lands were evaluated for their impact on water quality and quantity, inland and coastal flood prevention, and rural economies (agricultural production and wildlife benefits).

 click image to learn more

-The Conservation Lands Inventory seeks to geographically and visually reflect the substantial and combined impact of the ranches, wildlife habitats, farms, forests, and watersheds protected by Texas land trusts.
-This data and associated analyses continue to be instrumental in improving conservation planning, and in developing tools and information to educate the public about the many benefits of land and water conservation.
+The Conservation Lands Inventory reflects the substantial impact of the ranches, farms, forests, watersheds, and other open spaces conserved by Texas land trusts.
+This data and associated analyses continue to help improve conservation planning and develop tools and information to educate the public about the many benefits of land and water conservation.

 Maps of Texas Conservation Lands